acpascal/wildonthefarm/content/pages/blog/allergies-and-asthma.md

 - **Detox retreats** with organic farm-to-table meals
 - **Bird watching tours** in one of Panama’s richest habitats
 - Access to a **rare and remarkable plant** with healing potential

-> **Image suggestion:** Guests walking on a lush jungle path, looking relaxed and inspired.

 ---